infraly/k8s-on-openstack/README.md

   * `FLOATING_IP_POOL`: name of the floating IP pool
   * `FLOATING_IP_NETWORK_UUID`: uuid of the floating IP network (required for LBaaSv2)
   * `NODE_MEMORY`: how many MB of memory should nodes have, defaults to 4GB
+  * `NODE_FLAVOR`: allows to configure the exact OpenStack flavor name or ID to use for the nodes.
+When set, the `NODE_MEMORY` setting is ignored.
   * `NODE_COUNT`: how many nodes should we provision, defaults to 3
   * `NODE_AUTO_IP` assign a floating IP to nodes, defaults to False
   * `NODE_DELETE_FIP`: delete floating IP when node is destroyed, defaults to True